jasonzissman/gamification-engine/readme.md

 # JZ Gamification Engine
 jz-gamification-engine is a robust platform for managing gamification features such as badges, awards, user assignments, and point systems.
 It is meant to be run alongside existing applications that want to support gamification features in a decoupled, performant fashion.

+## Stability and Version
+This project is very young!
+I welcome feedback and suggestions from everyone, but keep in mind that this implementation is young and not yet battle tested.

 ## Some Example Features
-Think about the following features.
-All of them are made possible with jz-gamification-platform:
+Think about the following features which are enabled by the jz-gamification-platform:

 * The ability to define, enable, and disable custom badges.
 For example:
     * A "Mobile Power User" badge that users receive after logging into your mobile app 5 times.